Rafael Devers Preview, Player Props: Red Sox vs. Rays

 Rafael Devers At The Plate

-- Among the qualifying batters in MLB action, he ranks 55th in batting average, 44th in on-base percentage, and 16th in slugging.
+- Among the qualifying hitters in MLB play, he ranks 58th in batting average, 45th in on-base percentage, and 17th in slugging.

-- Devers has an RBI in 55 of 129 games this year, with multiple RBI in 22 of them.
-He has also driven in three or more of his team's runs in nine contests.
+- Devers has driven home a run in 55 games this season (42.3%), including more than one RBI in 16.9% of his games and producing three or more of his team's runs on nine occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.